-.
-I’m talking about Mopekey and Humkin, the two underwear clad, cereal-loving brothers who make up the central imaginary characters of Lincoln-Mercury’s new viral marketing campaign of “webisodes” known as “The Neverything".
-Say what?
+No, they’re not the Baldwins … they’re not even Emerson and Thoreau.
+I’m talking about Mopekey and Humkin, the two underwear clad, cereal-loving brothers who make up the central imaginary characters of Lincoln-Mercury’s new viral marketing campaign of “webisodes” known as “The Neverything”.

 Have I lost my mind, you ask?
 Possibly, but before I cross over into the hyperreality of absurdist fiction and car commercials, perhaps you’d like to come along?